-Each new wheel should have the same load-carrying capacity, diameter, width, offset and be mounted the same way as the one it replaces.
+Each new wheel should have the same load-carrying capacity, diameter, width, offset, and be mounted the same way as the one it replaces.

-If you need to replace any of your wheels, wheel bolts or wheel nuts, replace them only with new GM original equipment parts.
-This way, you will be sure to have the right wheel, wheel bolts and wheel nuts for your vehicle.
+If you need to replace any of the wheels, wheel bolts, wheel nuts, or Tire Pressure Monitor System (TPMS) sensors, replace them only with new GM original equipment parts.
+This way, you will be sure to have the right wheel, wheel bolts, wheel nuts, and TPMS sensors for the vehicle.